 1. iYoShop Hands Free Dog Leash Bungee

-- Double shock absorbers reduce tugging and protect both runner and dog from jarring movements
+- Double shock absorbers reduce tugging and strain for both dog and owner

-- Adjustable waist belt fits a wide range of body types (27–48 inches), ensuring comfort for most users
+- Adjustable waist belt fits a wide range of body sizes for comfort

 - Extra handles for control